 To start feeling a sense of what goes on below the neck and not always living in the head

 Helping to release stressors / trauma / anxiety held in the body and structures of the head and body that can feed the tinnitus

-Helping your nervous system into stillness and reaching a more balanced state
+Helping your nervous system settle into stillness and reach a more balanced state